El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 That isn't direct.

-So Ebola is far less contagious than the flu or the cold, and there's no reason to worry, Shuckle Chuckle, unless you're in direct physical contact with somebody who has it.
+And there's no reason to worry, chuckle, chuckle, unless you're in direct physical contact with somebody who has it.

 Then on the other hand, he said, if you're within three feet of someone who has it, that's a situation we would want to be concerned about.

-And as Dr. Sanjay Gupta noted, the CDC itself states that being within approximately three feet, three feet of an Ebola patient, or shaking his or her hand entails some risk.
+And as Dr. Sanjay Gupta noted, the CDC itself states that being within approximately three feet, three feet of an Ebola patient or shaking his or her hand entails some risk.

-So in the first part of the interview, no, no, no, no.
+So in the first part of the interview, no, no, no, no, I'm standing with three feet of Sanjay.

 What if I sneeze?

-It doesn't, it doesn't seem to matter where we turn in this administration.
+But my gosh, it doesn't seem to matter where we turn in this administration.

-The people they have speak from Marie Harf to John Kerry to Jen Pesaki to Josh Ernest to what's his face?
+The people they have speak from Marie Harf to John Kerry to Jen Pasaki to Josh Ernest to, what's his face, Jay Carney to the president himself to Biden, my God, walking gab machine.

 Do we have to now find everybody he's been within three feet of?

-But this look, I want to try to say this precisely as I mean it.
+But this, look, I want to try to say this precisely as I mean it.

-One of the many missions of this program is to have everybody as many people as possible understand the pitfalls of liberalism and what it causes.
+One of the many missions of this program is to have as many people as possible understand the pitfalls of liberalism and what it causes.

 It causes a mess.